18F/ux-guide/_pages/research/clarify-the-basics.md

 ## A team activity
-Because a collaborative approach [increases the team’s overall empathy and efficiency](https://18f.gsa.gov/2016/08/16/what-happens-when-the-whole-team-joins-user-interviews/), research is best done as a team activity.
+Because a collaborative approach increases the team’s overall empathy and efficiency, research is best done as a team activity.
+See our [18f blog on the impact of whole team collaboration on user research](https://18f.gsa.gov/2016/08/16/what-happens-when-the-whole-team-joins-user-interviews/).
 This means the entire team, including your agency partners, shares responsibility for:

 {:.list-item--margin-bottom-extra}
 - **Research design** — Formulating a research plan, including research questions and interview guides